WE HAVE THE ANSWERS TO YOUR

 Private sector gaming operators employ over 10,000 people in casinos, community gaming centres, bingo centres and horse race tracks across BC.

-These private sector gaming operators generated $1.9 billion of revenue to BC Lottery Corporation (BCLC) in 2016/17.
-BCLC delivered $1.34 billion in net income to the provincial government which helped fund health care, education and other important programs and services in BC.
+These private sector gaming operators generated $1.87 billion of revenue to BC Lottery Corporation (BCLC) in 2023/24.

-In addition to community gaming grants, private sector gaming operators donated over $1.2 million directly to hundreds of charitable and community organizations across the province.
+In addition to community gaming grants, private sector gaming operators directly donate to hundreds charitable and community organizations across the province.
 They also provided the use of their facilities to community groups for events and their employees volunteered countless hours to support local charities.

 The members of the BC Gaming Industry Association are proud to support and be an active part of the local communities where they live and work.